raml-org/raml-spec/versions/raml-10/raml-10.md

 <font color="#44ff44">      description: "some description"</font>
 </pre>

-And while "statusCode", "type" and "description" colored yellow are also properties, their values are not _Objects_:
+And while the yellow "statusCode", "type" and "description" are also properties, their values are not _Objects_:

 <pre style="background-color:#111;">
 <font color="white">properties:</font>